microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_Scopes" class="anchor"></a>:leftwards_arrow_with_hook: Scopes Request

-The request returns the variable scopes for a given stackframe ID.
+The request returns the variable scopes for a given stack frame ID.

 ```typescript
 interface ScopesRequest extends Request {